junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 The match burns out.

-Dean can hear blood pumping in his eardrum.
+Dean can hear blood pumping in his eardrum, deafening him, muting him completely.

 Except, it's not the pounding of his heart that he's hearing.